non/rebox/README.md

 // does not copy underlying debox.Set instance.
 // adds 999 to an additional internal immutable.Set[Int].
-// values is still totally viable. val values2 = values1 += 999
+// values1 is still totally viable and unchanged. val values2 = values1 += 999

 // still shares underlying int[] with values1 and values2